robot-soccer-kit/robot-soccer-kit.github.io/hardware-setup.md

             30fps<br/>
             120° angle
             </code>
+            The <kbd>Logilink UA0377</kbd> seems to be an equivalent reference.
         </td>
         <td>
             You can source other cameras, but the opening angle should be wide enough to see the whole field